 Tesofensine (NS2330) is classified as a presynaptic serotonin–noradrenaline–dopamine reuptake inhibitor.
-When these three neurotransmitters are prevented from being reabsorbed by the central nervous system, the body responds by feeling less hungry.
-Tesofensine acts primarily as an appetite suppressant with simultaneous effects on fat oxidation and resting energy expenditure.
-Tesofensine also has a modulating action on dopamine in a particular section of the brain which appears to affect the pleasure sensation of food consumption.
+Serotonin, noradrenaline, and dopamine are all very important neurotransmitters.
+When these three neurotransmitters are prevented from being reabsorbed by the brain, the body responds by feeling less hungry.
+Tesofensine acts as an appetite suppressant while also having effects on fat oxidation and resting energy expenditure.
+Tesofensine also has a modulating action on dopamine which appears to affect the pleasure sensation of eating food.

 Tesofensine was originally developed for the treatment of Alzheimer's and Parkinson's.
-However, initial studies of tesofensine for these neurological conditions failed to demonstrate efficacy.
-Researchers found that weight loss was consistently reported as an adverse event in the original studies, particularly in overweight or obese patients.
-Ultimately, development of tesofensine for neurological applications was stopped and studies of tesofensine for the treatment of obesity began.
+However, initial studies of tesofensine for these neurological conditions wasn't successful.
+What researchers did find was that weight loss was consistently reported as a side effect in overweight or obese patients.
+Research quickly shifted and tesofensine began to be studied for weight loss.

 Since tesofensine has an effect on dopamine, let's first take a look at why that matters by talking about dopamine adaptation.

 Dopamine is a neurotransmitter that helps produce feelings of satisfaction and pleasure.
-When out of balance we can lose these important benefits.
-Decreased dopamine signaling through overeating can lead to dopamine adaptation and behavioral changes.
+When it is out of balance we can lose these important benefits.
+Decreased dopamine signaling through overeating can lead to dopamine adaptation and sometimes behavioral changes.

-Altered dopamine signaling can cause weight gain, obesity and glucose intolerance.
+This change in dopamine signaling can cause weight gain, obesity and changes in blood sugar.
 It is estimated that 70% of obese individuals have fewer receptors for dopamine compared to normal weight individuals.
 There are two reasons to explain this.
 Either the obese individuals have low numbers of dopamine receptors to begin with or their bodies are trying to compensate for having chronically high dopamine levels, which are triggered by chronic overeating.

 Regulation of body weight is extremely complex—it involves many physiological mechanisms and neurotransmitter action.
-Addressing the dopamine receptor deficiency or finding other ways to regulate dopamine in obese people might help reduce the tendency to overeat.
+The key is to address the dopamine receptor deficiency and find other ways to correct dopamine in obese people This can help reduce the tendency to overeat.

 Dopamine transporter proteins are inhibited by tesofensine, so the dopamine receptors are stimulated for a longer period after activation and the brain's reward system is amplified.
-With a similar mechanism of action, tesofensine also increases levels of two other monoamines, serotonin and noradrenaline.
-Each of these transmitters exert an important function on appetite and metabolism at different locations in the brain.
-Dopamine acts in the nucleus accumbens of the forebrain to modulate reward and the "pleasure" feeling of food.
-The two other transmitters act in the hypothalamus to increase metabolism and reduce appetite.
+Tesofensine also increases levels of serotonin and noradrenaline.
+These two neurotransmitters also affect appetite and metabolism at different locations in the brain.
+Dopamine modulates the reward and the "pleasure" feeling of food.
+The other two act in the hypothalamus to increase metabolism and reduce appetite.

-In addition to diet and lifestyle changes, the unique action of tesofensine can help reverse blunted dopamine response in obese patients.
-This combined with exercise (which we know boosts dopamine may be a viable option for weight loss.
+In addition to diet and lifestyle changes, tesofensine can help optimize dopamine response in obese patients.
+This combined with exercise (which we know boosts dopamine) may be a viable option for weight loss.

 Screen Shot 2022-02-03 at 10.01.29 AM